Hawaii’s Fifteenth Proclamation

 - While on property to include lobbies, elevators, hallways, lanais and in room, please keep noise volumes to a minimum.
 Loud music or TV playback is generally not allowed.

-- Understand intoxicated or illegal behavior is never permitted.
+- Intoxicated or illegal behavior is never permitted.

 - Do not allow shower or bath tub water to puddle water on the bathroom floor or you could cause a leak to a neighboring unit of which you will be responsible for the damages and costs to remedy the situation.